Circuit Knitting Faces Exponential Sampling Overhead Scaling Bounded by Entanglement Cost: Preliminaries

-, the entanglement cost of a point-to-point quantum channel is defined as the minimal asymptotic rate of the maximally entangled state required to simulate $n$-use of the channel assisted with LOCC~\cite{Berta2013}.
+\paragraph{Bipartite channel simulation via LOCC and entanglement.} Compared to the QPD sampling simulation, the entanglement cost of a point-to-point quantum channel, i.e., the channel with single input and output systems, is defined as the minimal asymptotic rate of the maximally entangled state required to simulate $n$-use of the channel assisted with LOCC~\cite{Berta2013}.
 The framework was then extended to the more complex bipartite scenarios based on the channel simulation tasks~\cite{Bauml2019resource,Gour2020,Gour2021entanglement} embedded in the framework of quantum comb~\cite{Chiribella2008quantum}.
 To distinguish with the point-to-point cases, the entanglement cost of bipartite channels is more complicated, containing both sequential and parallel schemes.
 The former allows the amortization of information to enhance the simulation, while the other naturally forms a particular case of the sequential setting by consuming independent resources.
 In Refs.~\cite{Bauml2019resource,Gour2021entanglement}, both independent works have developed efficiently computable lower bounds of the costs via the relaxation towards PPT superchannels.

-In particular, given a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$, one can define the entanglement cost of $\cN$ via the task of channel simulations~\cite{Berta2013,Bauml2019resource,Wilde2018,Gour2021entanglement}.
+Given a bipartite quantum channel $\cN_{AB\rightarrow A'B'}$, one can define the entanglement cost of $\cN$ via the task of channel simulations~\cite{Berta2013,Bauml2019resource,Wilde2018,Gour2021entanglement}.
 Two types of schemes, including the parallel and the adaptive simulation scheme, are used to define the entanglement cost of bipartite channels.
 Under the parallel framework, the goal is to simulate $\cN^{\ox n}$ simultaneously using some higher-dimensional free channels consuming maximally entangled states.
-Let us consider a simulation protocol $\cP_{A^n B^n \rightarrow A'^n B'^n}$ such that for any input state $\rho_{A^n B^n}$, we have, {
+Let us consider a simulation protocol $\cP_{A^n B^n \rightarrow A'^n B'^n}$ such that for any input state $\rho_{A^n B^n}$, we have,

-} where $\Lambda$ here is a free channel, e.g., LOCC-, PPT- or SEP-preserving channels.
+where $\Lambda$ here is a free channel, e.g., LOCC-, PPT- or SEP-preserving channels.
 For $\varepsilon \geq 0$, we say the protocol is $\varepsilon$-distinguishable from $\cN^{\ox n}$ if,

+where $\|\cdot\|_{\diamond}$ is the diamond norm between linear maps~\cite{Kitaev1997QuantumCA}.
+Based on the channel simulation protocol, we can first define the one-shot entanglement cost of a bipartite channel,